CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise03.md

    ![Picture](./images/Ex1-11.png)

 ## Summary
-In this exercise, you successfully set up Microsoft Sentinel, created and exported an analytics rule, and investigated an incident.
+In this exercise, you successfully created and exported an analytics rule, and investigated an incident.
 You have gained practical experience in configuring detection rules and managing security incidents within Sentinel.

 ## You have successfully completed the exercise!